DanbiAubrey/job_scrapper/README.md

 # job_scrapper

-codes for scrapping job lists from remoteOK
+codes for scrapping job lists from SEEK
+Webupage developed with Flask and PICOCSS

 ## Requirements
-To run the codes the installation of requests and Beautifulsoup4 is required.
+To run the codes the installation of requests, Beautifulsoup4, playwright, Flask and PicoCss is required.

 **Requirements**
 ```